makcandrov/densest-subgraph-2approx/README.md

 ### II-A. Programming languages

 The complexity of the 2-approximation algorithm is highly dependent of the data structure used to represend the graph.
 Thus, we chose to code the core of the algorithm in Java, so that we can have a better management of types and data structures.
-However, we are using Python to plot the results of the running times and to convert the downloaded files into a standardized version.
+However, we use Python to plot the results of the running times and to convert the downloaded files into a standardized version.

 ### II-B. Network dataset